softvis-research/jqa-dashboard/README.md

 ## Contributing ##

-* ⇄ Pull requests and ★ Stars are always welcome.
-* Read the [contributing guide](CONTRIBUTING.md) to get started.
+⇄ Pull requests and ★ Stars are always welcome.
+We invite you to read the [contributing guide](CONTRIBUTING.md) to get started.

 ## External Credits ##